scloud19/SECipedia/Node/streams.md

 		Think of piping different streams together to make coding more elegant and modular

 		All streams utilize .pipe() to "pipe" inputs to outputs

+		src.pipe(dst)
+			src - readable source stream
+			dst - writable stream

+			all pipe does is take the readable stream (src) and "pipes" the output to a destination writable stream (dst)

+			.pipe(dst)
+				returns dst for chaining
+					the returned dst will become the read stream for the next pipe Thus, a.pipe(b).pipe(c).pipe(d)

 	Example where streams would be effective